Fair Labor Standards Act Advisor

 What does the Fair Labor Standards Act NOT require?

-There are a number of employment practices which the FLSA does not regulate.
+There are a number of employment practices which the Fair Labor Standards Act (FLSA) doesn’t regulate.
 For example, the FLSA does not require:

 (1) vacation, holiday, severance, or sick pay;